Who ruled India and Pakistan after independence?

-Jawaharlal Nehru, the son of a powerful Congress leader, became the first Prime Minister of the newly independent country of India.
+India became independent in 1946.
+Jawaharlal Nehru, the son of a powerful Congress leader, was the first Prime Minister of India.
 Liaquat Ali Khan was the first Prime Minister of Pakistan.
-A large mountainous border area between India, China, Afghanistan, and Pakistan – Kashmir, and all of north-western Pakistan – remained disputed.
-For the most part, Kashmir and north-west Pakistan answered only to local rulers.

-When Nehru died in 1964 with no sons, his daughter, Indira Gandhi, almost immediately succeeded him.
-She held power in India until 1984.
+Nehru died in 1964 with no sons.
+So his daughter, Indira Gandhi, almost immediately succeeded him.
+Indira Gandhi held power in India until 1984.
 Her power reflects the influence of Central Asian, Communist feminism.
-She continued her father’s policy of being allied with Russia, and enriching their own family and friends.
+She continued her father’s policy of being allied with Russia.
+And she kept on taking state money to make their own family and friends richer.

 In 1971, with Indira Gandhi’s support, East Pakistan fought a war to become an independent country, Bangladesh.
 Bangladesh wanted to be more socialist than Pakistan – more like India.
 At first Bangladesh was very poor, and there were famines, but soon that started to change.

 At the same time, the socialist People’s Party also took power in Pakistan under Zulfikar Ali Bhutto on the promise of redistribution of land.

 Why do people want redistribution of land?

 Pakistan began to move away from the United States and closer to Russia and China.
 When army generals killed Bhutto in 1979, his daughter Benazir Bhutto took over in 1988.
 Struggles continued between the army generals (mostly favoring the United States) and the socialist party.